LUXURY IS IN THE DETAILS.

 Admittedly, its been about 4 years since I’ve visited the Windy City.
 However, it is on my list of places to visit post-pandemic.
 Let’s go Americana at the the RL Grill.
 The Manager’s special – steak tartare with jalepenos is to die for.
-Should we sink our teeth into some meat?
-The best burger (topped with foie) in Chicago is at Au Cheval.
+Chi is a bit of foodie heaven.
+The best burger (topped with foie) is at Au Cheval.
 I love surprises.
 Let’s paint the town red, while you show me your city.

 It is hard to believe that our sister city to the north is only a 45 minute flight from the big, juicy apple.
 When I am in Toronto, I am a creature of habit, so I only eat at two places…D Bar/Cafe Boulud and Sassafraz.
 I know there are many cool parts of this eclectic city but usually I am there for 24H so I stay in Yorkville.
 Since I am usually in town during CFB season, Real Sports is a good choice.

 Help me break my habit.
 What restaurants do you love?